Structure and direct decay of Giant Monopole Resonances: Results

 \subsection{Detailed analysis of the GMR in $\Ox{16}$}

 To illustrate the method, let us start with a microscopic analysis of the GMR direct decay in $\Ox{16}$.
-The evolution of the expectation value $\delta{F}(t)=\langle{F}\rangle(t)-\langle{F}\rangle_0$ of the observable $\Fop$ given in Eq.~(\ref{eq:operatorF}), where the integral is performed up to $R_0$, after a monopole excitation in linear regime is shown in Fig.~\ref{fig:O16_evol}.
+The evolution of the expectation value $\delta{F}(t)=\langle{F}\rangle(t)-\langle{F}\rangle_0$ of the observable $\Fop$ given in Eq.~(\ref{eq:operatorF}), where the integral is performed up to several distances $R_{cut}$, after a monopole excitation in linear regime is shown in Fig.~\ref{fig:Rcut-T}.
+The variation of the average value of the monopole moment for large $R_{cut}$ is due to emitted particles.
+When the latter evolve in the $r>R_{cut}$ region, they do not contribute to the monopole moment anymore and the $\delta F(t)$ converge at large times (except for $R_{cut}=600$~fm which is at the edge of the box).
+The strength functions associated to $\delta{F}(t)$ and obtained from Eq.~(\ref{eq:FT_respfunc}) with $Q=F$ are plotted in Fig.~\ref{fig:Rcut-E} for $R_{cut}=4R_{rms}$, 30~fm, and 45~fm.
+We see that they all converge in the energy range of interest for the GMR, i.e., $E>10$~MeV.
+The following analysis for $^{16}$O is performed with $R_{cut}=4R_{rms}$.
+A strength function obtained with a double intensity excitation $2\varepsilon$ is also shown in Fig.~\ref{fig:Rcut-E} (dashed line).
+It is identical to the result with a boost velocity $\varepsilon$, indicating that the calculations are performed in the linear regime.

-A damped oscillation associated to the GMR is observed, with an average period $T_{GMR}\simeq57.9$~fm/$c$ corresponding to an energy $E_{GMR}=2\pi\hbar/T_{GMR}\simeq21.4$~MeV.
+The evolution of $\delta{F}(t)$ over the maximum evolution time is shown in Fig.~\ref{fig:O16_evol}.
+A damped oscillation associated to the GMR is observed, with an average period $T_{GMR}\simeq57.9$~fm/$c$ corresponding to an energy $E_{GMR} = 2\pi\hbar/T_{GMR}$ $\simeq 21.4$ MeV.
 In a coherent state picture (see, e.g., \cite{sim01}), the number of excited phonons is proportional to the square of the oscillation amplitude.
 The damping of the oscillation is then a signature for GMR decay.
 Here, the decay occurs by nucleon emission as $E_{GMR}$ is greater than the proton and neutron separation thresholds in $^{16}$O. The description of nucleon emission is possible if the continuum is properly accounted for.
 This is ensured, here, by the large size of the spherical mesh to prevent spurious effects coming from reflected flux on the edge of the box~\cite{Rei06}.